Role-Specific Applications

 Senior Leaders: Strategic and Organizational

-High-value workflow patterns for senior leaders:
+The highest-value workflow patterns for senior leaders:

-Intelligence synthesis: Market trends, competitive moves, internal signals.
+- Intelligence synthesis—Market trends, competitive moves, internal signals

-Meeting preparation: Board meetings, leadership offsites, all-hands events.
+- Meeting preparation—Board meetings, leadership offsites, all-hands events

-Policy and strategy documentation: Capturing and communicating strategic decisions.
+- Policy and strategy documentation—Capturing and communicating strategic decisions

 Example workflow: Board Meeting Preparation

-- Trigger: One week before scheduled board meeting (calendar-based)
+- Trigger: One week before scheduled board meeting

 - Input: Department reports, financial summaries, strategic initiative updates, market intelligence, investor questions from previous meetings